nodeshift/tutorial/README.md

    npm install helmet
    ```

-4. It is important to add effective logging to your Node.js applications to facilitate observability, that is to help you understand what is happening in your application. the [NodeShift Reference Architecture for Node.js]([NodeShift Reference Architecture - Health Checks](https://github.com/nodeshift/nodejs-reference-architecture/blob/main/docs/operations/logging.md) applications recommends using Pino, a JSON-based logger.
+4. It is important to add effective logging to your Node.js applications to facilitate observability, that is to help you understand what is happening in your application.
+The [NodeShift Reference Architecture for Node.js](https://github.com/nodeshift/nodejs-reference-architecture/blob/main/docs/operations/logging.md) recommends using Pino, a JSON-based logger.

    Install Pino: